 I’m sure it’s some of both.
 But the more time I spend helping small businesses succeed, the more I believe they succeed because they invest in training.

 SBS Idea of the Day: What’s the last training course you attended?
 What’s the next training course you’ll attend?
 Find a training course today.
-And if you’re an Infusionsoft customer, come to our next InfusionU course.
+And if you’re an Infusionsoft by Keap customer, come to our next InfusionU course.
 You won’t be disappointed.